Easy Vegan Gluten-Free Biscuits

 How to Make Gluten-Free Biscuits

-The base of this biscuit is a blend of potato starch, almond flour, and cornstarch, which provides a neutral flavor and light, fluffy texture (which is key in biscuits!).
+The base of this biscuit is a blend of potato starch, almond flour, and cornstarch, which combine to create a neutral flavor and light, fluffy texture (which is key in biscuits!).
 Salt adds flavor, baking powder helps them rise, and nutritional yeast (optional) adds a little more flavor.

 Next comes vegan butter, the fat necessary to create a “flaky” biscuit.
 Don’t skimp on the fat, folks!